droccom/kos-test/README.md

 We plan on using single-purpose nodes.
 We have the following purposes.
 We care about the cost metrics from nodes that run KOS or Kubernetes components.

-- Operations base & run the driver
+- base: Operations base & run the driver
-- Run centralized logs/metrics services (if we have any of these)
+- obs: Run centralized logs/metrics services (if we have any of these)
-- Run the KOS connection agent
+- compNNNN: Run the KOS connection agent
-- Run the KOS central controllers
+- nctrlN: Run the KOS central controllers
-- Run the KOS network-apiserver
+- napiN: Run the KOS network-apiserver
-- Run the KOS etcd servers
+- netcdN: Run the KOS etcd servers
-- Run the Kubernetes central controllers
+- kctrlN: Run the Kubernetes central controllers
-- Run the kube-apiservers
+- kapiN: Run the kube-apiservers
-- Run the kube etcd servers
+- ketcdN: Run the kube etcd servers